 The Fushiogami Tea House is a free rest area built in the style of a mountain hut along the old pathway.
 When we arrived some ladies were in the back doing some sort of work.

-Ms. Kato explained, “Volunteers of the local Ladies Association sell tea, umeboshi, Japanese basil juice, and hot spring coffee.”
+Ms. Kato explained, “Volunteers of the local Ladies Association sell tea, umeboshi plums, Japanese basil juice, and hot spring coffee.”

 I had the Japanese basil juice.

 One must not forget that Kishu is famous for its umeboshi.
 Making umeboshi is very popular in this area and red Japanese basil that is an essential ingredient is also widely produced here.